-BMW’s foray into the electric car market is set to get a little boost in the form of yet another ‘i’ branded vehicle.
-The BMW i3 Concept Coupe – which will make its world debut at the 2012 LA Auto Show – is a three-door version of the upcoming i3 hatchback which is scheduled to enter production next year.
+The BMW i3 Concept Coupe – which made its world debut at the 2012 LA Auto Show – was a three-door concept version of the production i3 hatchback.

 The BMW i3 Concept Coupe is quirky and stylish, and like its siblings, the i8 sports car and i3 hatchback, it makes original use of its windows to provide a striking design quite unlike anything else.
 The unusual window line dips significantly behind the doors to provide the rear seat occupants a significantly better view – especially good for those drooling, vertically challenged people some refer to as “children”.